NUTSU7/BusTicketingSystem/README.md

 # Important Note
 **Files shouldn't be saved manually**(depending on the text editor you are using, it could break the program :) )

+# PS
+**Username - user, Pass - pass, u can modify those in the "log_in" function, maybe in the future when i am free i will add a "Register" function**